Community-led discussions on possible reparations, repairs for 1921 Tulsa Race Massacre begin April 11

 In March 2022, the City Council voted 7-2 to approve a separate resolution supporting a framework for the community-led process developed by Hill Strategies LLC and World Won Development Inc. The resolution does not obligate the city to anything, nor is the city paying to administer the engagement process.

-It does include a call for a review of the recommendations made by the 1921 Race Riot Commission.
+It does include a call for a review of the recommendations the 1921 Race Riot Commission made in 2001.

 They included, in rank order: payments to living survivors; payments to descendants of those who had property damage during the violence; a scholarship fund; business tax incentives for the Greenwood District; and a memorial.